Multicultural Pharmacy Scholars Program

 Enriching our Healthcare System through Multicultural leadership

-The Multicultural Pharmacy Scholars Program (MPSP) was established in 2003 as a special opportunity for academically well-prepared pharmacy students from under-represented backgrounds to receive support and assistance to maximize their leadership skill, academic success, and professional opportunities in pharmacy school.
+The Multicultural Pharmacy Scholars Program (MPSP) offers academically well-prepared pharmacy students from under-represented backgrounds support and assistance to maximize their leadership skills, academic success and professional opportunities in pharmacy school.

-MPSP offers advising, peer support from student colleagues, and activities to enhance the academic, social, personal and career aspects of the pharmacy school experience.
-In addition, MPSP scholars are eligible to receive renewable academic scholarships and funding to attend professional meetings.
+MPSP offers advising, peer support from student colleagues and activities to enhance the academic, social, personal and career aspects of the pharmacy school experience.
+MPSP scholars are eligible to receive renewable academic scholarships and funding to attend professional meetings.